JohnGiorgi/CSC412-2506-course-notes/docs/sample_final.md

 (a) State the Global, Local and Pairwise Markov properties used to determine conditional independence in a undirected graphical model.

-(b) Given the following UGMs:
+Given the following UGMs:

+(b)

 ![](./img/lecture_4_4.png)

+(c)

+![](./img/lecture_4_3.png)

 use each to Markov property to give an example of two sets of conditionally independent nodes in the graph.

-(c) Do the same for the following UGM:

-![](./img/lecture_4_3.png)

 __ANSWER__